Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 <span class='url' id='/#educations'></span>

 # Educations
-- *2024.09 - now*, Renmin University of China, Ph.D. student Renmin University of China, Economics.
+- *2024.09 - now*, Renmin University of China, Ph.D. student in Economics.
-- *2024.06*, Renmin University of China, M.A.
-Renmin University of China, Economics.
+- *2024.06*, Renmin University of China, M.A. in Economics.
-- *2022.06*, Renmin University of China, B.S.
-Renmin University of China, Economics and Mathematics.
+- *2022.06*, Renmin University of China, B.S. in Economics and Mathematics.